 English languageAcademic IELTS score of 6.5 (or equivalent) with no element less than 6.0.

-Additional informationPlease note to join the DBA September 2021 intake, you must submit your application by 14 August 2021.
+Additional informationPlease note that to join the DBA January 2022 intake you must submit your application by 30 October 2021.

 Other academic and vocational qualifications

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.